A review of Cathay Pacific B777-300 First class.

 There was a small storage bin next to the seat and obviously, after take-off there was loads of room on the shelf to have your belongings.

 I loved that there was a fresh orchid at my seat too!

 Sadly despite all the new bedding provided by Cathay, I wasn’t overly impressed.
-It seems to be quite common with Asian carrier as I find JAL and Singapore both have the same issue – hard beds.
-A matress pad was provided but it was pretty slim when you compare it to Emirates or Qantas.
+It seems to be quite common with Asian carriers as I find JAL and Singapore both have the same issue – hard beds.
+A mattress pad was provided, but it was pretty slim when you compare it to Emirates or Qantas.

 My order for food was taken before take-off.
 You can eat at any time, so I opted to eat after about a few hours.
 For dinner, there are two menus – Western or Chinese which are designed to be eaten as a whole menu but I chose to just have part of it since I had eaten in the lounge.

 Firs the crew came with an amuse bouche which I enjoyed with a glass of the Deutz Amour De Blanc Brut Millesime.
 This is an elegant but complex Blanc de Blanc style champagne with hints of peach and citrus and a lingering finish.
 I enjoyed it more than BA’s Laurent Perrier Gran Siecle but I would have preferred Krug which Cathay was serving before.
 The amuse bouche was a delicious crab cocktail which tasted super fresh.
 I thought the presentation was a little clumsy compared to BA’s amuse bouches.

 Next the table was laid up with crisp white linens and a large bread basket with my favourite warm garlic bread.
 Yum!
 As well as butter, olive oil and balsamic vinegar were offered.
 A little note was on the table personally addressed to me which was a lovely touch.